-Last year around this time, I found myself sitting on a frozen Lake Michigan, five miles away from shore and uncomfortably close to one of my biggest fears––falling through frozen ice.
+Last year around this time, I found myself sitting on a frozen Lake Michigan, five miles away from shore and uncomfortably close to one of my biggest fears–falling through frozen ice.
 I was ice fishing in Door County with Dale Stroschein of Wacky Walleye’s Guide Service.
-Or really, I was watching other people ice fish while my pole sat dunked in a perfectly cut out hole for hours, with not so much as a nibble.
+Actually, I was watching other people ice fish while my pole sat dunked in a perfectly cut hole for hours, with not so much as a nibble.

-Ice fishing in northern Wisconsin on one of the coldest weekends of the year is not something I would have normally chosen to do, but I was in Door County to experience what the area has to offer in the colder months (actually, it offers quite a bit – see here and here), and ice fishing with Stroschein came highly recommended.
-He’s been a guide for over 20 years and is even in the Fishing Hall of Fame.
-But all the expertise in the world couldn’t have calmed me down as we drove out onto the ice.
+Ice fishing in northern Wisconsin on one of the coldest weekends of the year is not something I would have normally chosen to do, but I was in Door County to experience what the area has to offer in the chillier months (actually, it offers quite a bit – see here and here), and ice fishing with Stroschein came highly recommended.
+He’s been a guide for over 20 years and is in the Fishing Hall of Fame, but all the expertise in the world couldn’t have calmed me down as we drove out onto the ice.

 “So, how many people have you seen fall in?”
 I asked, trying to keep my voice steady.